carolchennn/Timeline/README.md

 * caption
 * body
 * read more url
+* class

 **Please note that the the _display date_ column must be in the format _Month day, Year_ (April 25, 2012) for proper javascript parsing.**
 **Also, all columns must be _plain text_ format, including the two date columns.**
+**The _class_ value will be added to the class attribute of the main div for that post, to support custom css.**

 Now follow the instructions over at Tabletop.js to publish the Spreadsheet.